-Goodwill is allocated to the Group's CGUs that are expected to benefit from business combination which primarily arises from the acquisition of Vioo Company Limited.
-Impairment testing is performed annually on goodwill allocated to the CGUs included in its IT solutions operation.
+Goodwill is allocated to the Group's CGUs that are expected to benefit from business combination which primarily arises from the acquisition of Vioo Company Limited ("Vioo"), Ottorino Consultants (International) Limited ("Ottorino") and Beducation Tour Limited (formerly known as Murah Travel Limited) (note 37).
+Impairment testing is performed annually on goodwill allocated to each CGU.

-For the year ended 31 July 2022, the recoverable amount of the Group is determined based on value-in-use calculation.
+For the year ended 31 July 2023, the recoverable amount of the Group is determined based on value-in-use calculation.
 These calculation use cash flow projections based on the financial budget approved by management covering five-year period and future forecast respectively.

 Forecast profitability is based on past performance and expected future changes in costs and revenue.
-Major cash flow projections are based on long-range financial forecasts using revenue growth rate of 30.1% in 2023 and 2.5% in 2024 to 2027, operating margin of 1.6% in 2023 and 2.7% to 4.9% in 2024 to 2027 and terminal growth rate of 2.8%.
-Future cash flows are discounted at a pre-tax rate of 17% (equivalent to a post-tax rate of 15%).
+Major cash flow projections for Vioo are based on long-range financial forecasts using revenue growth rate of 2.5% in 2024 to 2026 and 3% in 2027 to 2028, operating margin of 5.6% in 2024 and 5.4% to 6.1% in 2025 to 2028 and terminal growth rate of 2.5%.
+Future cash flows are discounted at a pre-tax rate of 18% (equivalent to a post-tax rate of 15%).
+Major cash flow projections for Ottorino are based on long-range financial forecasts using revenue growth rate of 4.4% in 2024 and 2.0% in 2025 to 2028, operating margin of 17.0% to 17.6% in 2024 to 2028 and terminal growth rate of 2.5%.
+Future cash flows are discounted at a pre-tax rate of 17% (equivalent to a post-tax rate of 14%).

 Management believes that any reasonably possible changes in the assumptions used in the impairment test would not give rise to any impairment.